 - My strength with non-fiction lies in organizational skills and clarity, particularly when dealing with specialized topics.
 I do not offer book coaching for non-fiction projects.

-- I have experience writing and editing for corporate and government clients, but only take on a few new clients of this nature as my book projects keep me busy.
-Please feel free to contact me about my availability for such projects.
+- I have experience writing and editing for corporate and government clients, in a variety of subject matters and for a variety of uses.
+Please feel free to contact me about my suitability for your project.

 - I proofread and format manuscripts on a very limited basis.
 Feel free to contact me if these services interest you.

-- I do not handle dissertations, grant proposals, magazine articles, etc. (I sometimes make exceptions for existing clients).
+- I do not handle dissertations, grant proposals, magazine articles, blog posts, etc. (I sometimes make exceptions for existing clients).